Employment

 Hiring Procedures

-Once offered a job, you and that employer must submit hiring documents to “officially” hire you as a Northwestern employee and establish your employment and payroll records.
+Once offered a job, you and your employer must submit required hiring documents to “officially” hire you as a Northwestern employee and establish your employment and payroll records.
 Hiring forms must be submitted and processed by Human Resources before engaging in any workplace training, shadowing, or your first day of work!
 We will be notified of your employment record when it is available.

 Employment Responsibilities

 As a Northwestern student employee, you are responsible for abiding by Northwestern Federal Work-Study, Financial Aid, Human Resources, and department/unit policies and procedures.
 General student employment Work Responsibilities are outlined on the Northwestern Student Employment website.
-If you will oversee sensitive information, you may be asked you to sign a confidentiality agreement.
+If you will oversee sensitive information, you may be asked to sign a confidentiality agreement.

 Speak with your employer to understand how you may request and receive feedback on your performance.
 Employers may plan formal or informal performance evaluations throughout the year.